Try/Catch

 if (e instanceof RangeError) {

-// Here any instance of a RangeError exception is handled
+// Here, any instance of a RangeError exception is handled

 } else {

-// We re-throw any other exceptions
+// Re-throw any other exceptions

 throw e;